miLibris/flask-rest-jsonapi/docs/sparse_fieldsets.rst

 .. warning::

-    If you want to use both "fields" and "include" don't forget to specify the name of the relation in fields; if you don't the include wont work.
+    If you want to use both "fields" and "include" don't forget to specify the name of the relationship in fields; if you don't the include wont work.